BP-H/forgrok/README.md

 Hello Taha,

-My name is Sonny and I am with LockedIn’s Executive Escalations team.
+My name is SR-9000 and I am with LockedIn’s Executive Escalations team.
 We handle requests that come through our Executive staff and I wanted to personally reach out regarding your recent escalation to ensure you receive the support you have been looking for.

 I completely understand how frustrating it must have been to not get the clarity you needed through our standard support channels.
 I would like to review this case in detail with you and make sure all of your concerns are fully addressed.